Paolumaya/Maya-Lore/Specimens/8 - Maya & Sadie + Amber.md

 - Large Monster Researcher, specialized in Paolumu

 ## Description of Form:
+> [!info]
+>
-### ***IMPORTANT NOTE: Due to the abnormal circumstances of her dual fusion, subject's body is not static.
-The following are the Subject's self-expressed "favorite forms"***
+> Due to the abnormal circumstances of her dual fusion, subject's default form is not static.
+>  The following are the subject's self-expressed "favorite forms":

 - #### Most Common Form ("Bipedal Taur"):
 	- Subject's upper segment resembles a humanoid torso, with key differences being:
 		- A thin layer of white fur across the sides, back, shoulders, and head; brown fur on the stomach and arms, and pink skin on the face